allegro/blog/_posts/2024-06-18-the-noisy-hit-compiler.md

 but one thing you can say about the service, and I hope my team will agree, it's an entertaining service, and you can learn a lot in terms of microservices in real life.

-But -> lets go to business, we started to notice some worrying behaviour, our favourite app started to face problems.
+But -> lets get down to business, we started to notice some worrying behaviour, our favourite app started to face problems.

 ## The Spikes
 Application start was never perfect, once a new instance registers in k8s engine as healthy application it will open up on user traffic,